c4tom/DreamDevBox/docs/corporate-usage/shared-devilbox-server-in-lan.rst

 Manually git pull/checkout
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-When using git, users can directly ssh into the shared Devilbox server and ``git pull`` or ``git checkout <branch>`` on their projects.
+When using git, users can directly ssh into the shared DreamDevBox server and ``git pull`` or ``git checkout <branch>`` on their projects.

 Automated git pull/checkout